-Updated in 2021!
+Updated February 2023!
 Pressed, the chain formerly known as Pressed Juicery, now has a sleeker name and an even bigger dairy-free menu.
-They’ve added more sweet fruity juices, a whole line of bottled smoothies, three dragon fruit smoothie bowls, and two flavors of Freeze soft serve: acai and dragon fruit.
-Freeze still comes in chocolate and vanilla flavors that are made with their pure almond milk, but the new fruit-forward flavors have an oat milk base.
+They’ve added more sweet fruity juices, a whole line of bottled smoothies, new smoothie bowls, and more flavors of Freeze soft serve.
+Freeze still comes in chocolate and vanilla flavors that are made with their pure almond milk, but the newer fruit-forward flavors have an oat milk or coconut cream base.

 Pressed Dairy-Free, Gluten-Free & Vegan Menu Guide